 The other themes evolved from many conversations, conferences, social media, and discussions with friends and allies.
 Otherwise, have fun exploring.
 Hit the books, MOOCs, or the movies - lots to choose from and mostly FREE!

-Email suggestions for the next edition to kathy.dunster@kpu.ca
+If you have any suggestions for the next edition, email me at kathy.dunster@kpu.ca

-Kathy Dunster, 21 June 2018 from Iháytayich (Pentlach / K'ómoks Territories)
+Kathy Dunster, 21 June 2018 from Iháytayich (Pentlach / K'ómoks Territory)